MSCLoaderPro/docs/ForCreators/ModAutoUpdates.md

 # Mod Auto-Updates

-Mod Loader Pro can atuomatically check and download available updates.
+Mod Loader Pro can automatically check and download available updates.
 It is up to modder to add one - either via **NexusMods**, or **GitHub**.
 Modder's only task is to add a link to the update page of his mod.

 ## NexusMods or GitHub